wcasanova/watchfromcli/README.md

 <img src="https://raw.githubusercontent.com/wiki/deterenkelt/watchfromcli/img/main_repo_readme/3.png"/>
 </p>

 It works not only with single video files, but also with folders having disk structure.
-For folders with episodes watch.sh can start a cycle, in which it will play one file after another through a short pause, in the time of which it can be stopped.
-The watching cycle can also be stopped by quitting the player, or even killing it – watch.sh recognizes when it quits normally or is closed in the middle of an episode.
+For folders with episodes watchfromcli.sh can start a cycle, in which it will play one file after another through a short pause, in the time of which it can be stopped.
+The watching cycle can also be stopped by quitting the player, or even killing it – watchfromcli.sh recognizes when it quits normally or is closed in the middle of an episode.
 That helps to resume the cycle on the right episode.

 <p align="center">
 <img src="https://raw.githubusercontent.com/wiki/deterenkelt/watchfromcli/img/main_repo_readme/4.png"/>
 </p>

-watch.sh maintains a journal, where it stores session data.
+watchfromcli.sh maintains a journal, where it stores session data.
 It provides information needed to resume the interrupted watching cycle.

 <p align="center">
 <img src="https://raw.githubusercontent.com/wiki/deterenkelt/watchfromcli/img/main_repo_readme/5.png"/>